jotaelesalinas/laravel-aws-lightsail/README.md

 ## To do

+- [ ] Delete failed installations, rolling back migrations if needed
+- [ ] Create `rollback.sh`
-[ ] Create a hook in gitlab/github/etc that calls _somehow_ `update.sh <environment>` when the corresponding branches are updated.
+- [ ] Create a hook in gitlab/github/etc that calls _somehow_ `update.sh <environment>` when the corresponding branches are updated.
-[ ] Add some screenshots to the tutorial
+- [ ] Add some screenshots to the tutorial
-[ ] Create a command that "promotes" (that is, merges) testing into master.
+- [ ] Create a command that "promotes" (that is, merges) testing into master.
-[ ] Create `rollback.sh`
+- [ ] Slack notifications
-[ ] Slack notifications
+- [ ] Slack commands, e.g. for promoting, for rolling back
-[ ] Slack commands, e.g. for promoting, for rolling back [ ] Add an option in `config.ini` to enable maintenance mode in one environment.
+- [ ] Add an option in `config.ini` to enable maintenance mode in one environment.
 This way, the admins check that everything is ok while the users see the maintenance message.
+- [ ] Add an option to tell how many older instances are kept